Michael Hughes

 Practice Information

 My practice is dedicated primarily to members of the general public.
-Since 2025, I no longer provide one-to-one therapy to therapists, counsellors, psychotherapists, psychologists, hypnotherapists, therapy trainees or those connected to therapeutic training, although I continue to offer carefully selected clinical supervision.
+Since 2025, I no longer provide one-to-one therapy to any therapists, counsellors, psychotherapists, psychologists, hypnotherapists, coaches, therapy trainees or those connected to therapeutic training, although I continue to offer carefully selected clinical supervision.

 Areas Outside My Current Scope of Practice